vvgomes/blog/_posts/2017-03-17-javascript-dependency-injection.md

 //=> [ { id: "1", text: "wash dishes", done: false } ]
 {% endhighlight %}

-Our client is just a namespace of functions, each representing a different HTTP request to a remote server.
+Our client is just a namespace of functions, each one representing a different HTTP request to a remote server.
 To send the actual request we intend to use [fetch](https://github.com/matthew-andrews/isomorphic-fetch) which returns a Promise wrapping the response.
 So the `fetch` function will be our dependency.

 ## Starting With Tests